 Hey there!
 This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 In the world of beer, there are many trends.
 Glitter beer.
 Hazy IPAs.
 Sours.
 Low- and non-alcoholic beers.
 Where there is room to innovate and make better, brewers are pushing the limits.
 One of the trends on the rise is unpasteurized beer.
-While unpasteurized or live beer is more common than you might realize, there is a special reason why it’s been a hot topic for the past few years.
+While live beer is more common than you might realize, there is a special reason why it’s been a hot topic for the past few years.

 What is Unpasteurized Beer?